 Do not remove snow from hive entrances but clear it off roofs.
 Bees are best left lightly imprisoned in bright snowy weather because sometimes they come out and can be chilled on clear frosty days.

 Brood rearing will usually re-start this month.
 Again, check quickly for honey reserves and feed fondant as necessary.
+If your bees don’t touch the fondant, it means they still have plenty of honey.
+But, don’t get complacent, keep a close eye on the stores.

 Check natural mite drop of varroa in case spring treatment is needed for heavily infested colonies.